On Deformations of Hyperbolic Varities: Strict Hyperbolic Varieties

 \begin{Kor} The set of equidimensional smooth hyperbolic subschemes is in the interior of the set of all hyperbolic subschemes. \end{Kor}

 \begin{proof} This follows from Theorem \ref{thm:strictly_hyperbolic_open} and \cite[Thm.
-2.1.9]{us}. \end{proof}
+2.19]{us}. \end{proof}

+\begin{Bem} Let us stress another difference between the situation here and the one in the previous section.
+In the previous section when reducing to the case of curves smoothness was important.
+Since the curve selection lemma does not necessarily give us a smooth curve we had to use the normalization.
+This was not a problem because the normalization map is closed.
+But since it is not open this argument would not work in this section.
+However, we are lucky and we get along without smoothness of the target in this section.

+Let us further remark that if both $X$ and $Y$ are smooth of the same dimension in the crucial Lemma \ref{lem:rfopen}, then one can easily prove the statement using only the implicit function theorem: On the preimage of an open neighborhood of any point $y\in S$ the map $f$ is a covering map since it is unramified.
+The same is true if we restrict $f$ to the real points of $X$.
+Since the fiber over $y$ consists only of real points and the number of sheets is the same, for every point in a neighborhood of $y$ the fiber consists of real points only.
+Thus $S$ contains an open neighborhood of $y$.
+However, since the Hilbert scheme is not necessarily smooth, even at points that correspond to smooth varieties, this statement is not enough for our purposes. \end{Bem}

-The following two examples show that the set of smooth real subschemes of $\pp^n$ with the same Hilbert polynomial and hyperbolic with respect to $E$ can be disconnected and that one can not always build even a topological isotopy between the real points of two hyperbolic curves in $\pp^3$.
+The following two examples show that the set of smooth real subschemes of $\pp^n$ with the same Hilbert polynomial and hyperbolic with respect to $E$ can be disconnected and that one cannot always build even a topological isotopy between the real points of two hyperbolic curves in $\pp^3$.

 \begin{example} Consider the twisted cubic $(t^3: s t^2 : s^2 t: s^3)$ in $\pp^3$, this curve is hyperbolic with respect to the line spanned by $(4:0:1:0)$ and $(0:1:0:1)$ (see \cite[Ex.\ 4.15]{us} for details).
 Now consider another twisted cubic $(t^3 - s^2t: \frac{1}{2} s t^2 - s^2 t : \frac{1}{4} s t^2: 2 s t^2 -2 s^2 t - s^3)$, it is also hyperbolic with respect to the same line as the original one.
 However, by \cite{Bjo11} there exists no deformation passing through only smooth real curves that connects the two since the writhe of the first curve is $1$ and the writhe of the second is $-1$ (the second one is obtained from $(t^3: s t^2: s^2 t: - s^3)$ by applying a linear map with positive determinant). \end{example}